kkspencer/soundhound_tpm/project_proposition.md

 # Problems, Solutions & Requirements Gathering for Potential Partnership

+- End User: Who specifically would be using your product?
+- Application: What would the end user be using your product for?
+What is the task that owuld be dramatically improved by your new venture?
+- Benefits: What is the actual value that the end user would gain from the use of your new product?
+Not features or functions, but specifically, what the end user gains from the product.
+Is it a time savings?
+A cost savings?
+Additional profit?
+- Lead Customers:Who are the most influential customers that others look to for thought leadership and adoption of new technology?
+These are the customers who are so respected that when they buy, others look to them and follow their lead, gaining you instant credibility.
+They must be respected by others as innovative and successful customers who purchase because he product provides them with real value and not simply bragging rights
+- Market Characteristics: What about this market would help or hinder the adoption of the new product or service?
+- Partners/Players: Which companies will you need to work with to provide a solution that integrates into the customer's workflow?
+- Market Size: Roughly, how many potential customers exist if you achieve 100 percent market penetration?
+- Competition: Who, if anyone is making similar products, real or perceived?
+- Complementary Assets Required: What else does your customer need in order to get the full solution from your product?
+Identify which other products your customer will need to buy to use your product.

+End User Profiles:
+- End User : the person/persons who will use the product or service
+- Decision Making Unit: - the person/persons who decides whether the end user wil buy the product
+- How will the user find out about the product, acquire it, use it, get value from it, pay for it, buy more of it, and tell others about it?
+- what will be the key interface points?
+- why exactly would the customer want to acquire the product? how will he determine that he has a need for your product?
+- what barriers to adoption might arise?
+- how will the customer determine the value gained from the product?
+- how will the customer receive support for the product?

+Market Profile:
+- how many end users exists that fit our End User Profile
+- how much revenue is each end user worth per year
+- is the market big enough to get to critical mass quickly, develop key capabilities and get to cash-flow positive?
+- how much are customers spending today to accomplish what your product does?
+How much have they paid in the past for other products?
+How much value does your product create for them?

+Quantified Value Proposition Diagram
+- show the "as-is" state compared to the "possible" state that visually illustrates the value your product has to the customer
+- define the "as-is" and "possible" states so clearly that any target customer will easily be able to understand, agree, or disagree, and then comment on the assessment

+Follow-on Markets and Next Potential Customers:

 ## Directeur Sportif
 ### Number of Radios used during a typical grand tour
 - 1 radio for communication with the Radio Tour